NEU-ABLE-LAB/NEU_RC_HELLO/matlab/README.md

 Create an interactive node for Matlab.
 The [RC Guidelines](https://www.northeastern.edu/rc/?page_id=2) tell us that we cannot run Matlab on the *log-in nodes* (i.e. discovery2 and discovery4).
 So, we need to use SLURM  to create a job.
 The easiest way to do this is to create an [*interactive job*](https://www.northeastern.edu/rc/?page_id=18#intjobs).

-1) Use Putty to SSH into a Discover login node.
+1) Use Putty to SSH into a Discovery login node.

 2) Use the SLURM `salloc` command to allocate one `ser-par-10g-4` compute node for exclusive use.

-    Note: We could choose any of the (partitions on the discovery cluster)[https://www.northeastern.edu/rc/?page_id=14], but only some partitions have the libraries for Matlab GUI.
+    *NOTE* -- We could choose any of the [partitions on the discovery cluster](https://www.northeastern.edu/rc/?page_id=14), but only some partitions have the libraries for Matlab GUI.
 If you receive an error about `error: /usr/lib64/libGL`, select another partition or [contact research computing](https://www.northeastern.edu/rc/?page_id=24).
-Alternatively, you can use the following command to start Matlab `$ matlab -softwareopengl`.
+Alternatively, you can use the following command to start Matlab below `$ matlab -softwareopengl`.

     ```bash
     $ salloc -N 1 --exclusive -p ser-par-10g-4